The Wicked Problem Plan

 Back to the Wicked Problem Plan

 Extending access to information beyond a library or a laboratory to enrich life requires confidence in integrative disciplines.
 The tools needed to accomplish robust interdisciplinary methods must first discover the knowledge in people.
 In this case, the people of Flushing.
 The meaning of data can be found in a person.
-Small specialized groups can deal with the world’s wicked problems at the local scale.
+Small specialized groups can deal with wicked problems at the local scale.
 They are strengthened further with rapid communication systems.
 Where are they?
 Who are they?
 Do not ask.
 They support a wealth of joint actions and, most notably, a shared understanding of the effort involved.
-The grist for a plan becomes known, the people is a “less so” and a “it depends.”
+The grist for a plan becomes known, and for the people, it turns to “it depends” questions.

-Urban forms are intentional operations that entangle all life.
+Urban construction is an intentional operation that entangles those nearby.
 Human responsibility has moved from its single-center (the human in nature) to the duality of multiple centers numbering in billions of known interactions.
 The new centers are the ones from which gigantic numbers of small groups move toward and away simultaneously.
 These two forces circle indefinite urbanized structures and their constructions.
-One force moves to a center (a dot on a map, for example), and another is accelerating outward and away – from wilderness to farm to lanai garden.
-This human force never recognizes the species made extinct to produce a sweet pear for consumption on a high-rise balcony.
+One force moves to a center (a dot on a map, the centroid example), and another is accelerating outward and away from the data – from wilderness to farm to lanai garden.
+This human force rarely recognizes the species made extinct to produce a sweet pear for consumption on a high-rise balcony.
 The centers are unfixed, always incomplete, yet capable of continuously producing observable results of continuous replacement.

 OK, OK, put it this way, the data set has been prepared.
 It awaits your use.
 The dots (centroids for GIS nerds) on this map represent place-based data.
 It can be enriched enormously for the empowerment of the people of Flushing.
 The data is tabla rasa, and it awaits purpose.
 Who will use it?
 Who knows how to use it?
 Find them, and you have a plan.
 Is there an MYSQL and ArcGIS person available?